westonstearns/Kaggle-Python-Tutorial/chapter1.md

 *** =instructions
 - In the editor to the right you see some Python code and annotations.
 This is what a typical exercise with look like.
-- To complete the exercise and see how the interavtive environment works  add the code to compute y and hit the 'Submit Answer' button.
+- To complete the exercise and see how the interactive environment works  add the code to compute y and hit the 'Submit Answer' button.
 Don't forget to print the result.

 *** =hint